 The 60-year-old daughter of Park Chung-hee has pledged dialogue with isolated, impoverished North Korea, whose rocket launch last week reinforced fears it is developing a long-range missile, while promising a tough position on its nuclear and missile programmes.

-Her left-of-centre challenger, Moon Jae-in, is a former human rights lawyer who has promised unconditional aid for North Korea and to reintroduce an engagement policy that ushered in closer ties between the Cold War rivals.
+Her left-of-center challenger, Moon Jae-in, is a former human rights lawyer who has promised unconditional aid for North Korea and to reintroduce an engagement policy that ushered in closer ties between the Cold War rivals.

-Those ties started unravelling with the shooting by North Korea of a tourist from the South in 2008, and deteriorated with the sinking of a South Korean warship in 2010, something the North denies, and the shelling of a South Korean island later that year.
+Those ties started unraveling with the shooting by North Korea of a tourist from the South in 2008, and deteriorated with the sinking of a South Korean warship in 2010, something the North denies, and the shelling of a South Korean island later that year.

 More than 40 million people are eligible to vote.

 The polls open at 6 a.m.
 (2100 GMT) and close at 6 p.m.
 (0900 GMT), when the three network television stations will announce the result of a jointly conducted exit poll.

 Most analysts forecast a tight race between the two front-runners who were separated by as little as 0.5 percentage points in some polls, with Moon making late gains on Park.

 While Park's bid to become president has stirred debate and divisions about her father's rule, and the prospect of a nuclear armed North Korea's hangs over the country, the main issues in the election has been the economy.

 While outwardly successful and home to some of the world's biggest companies such as Samsung Electronics Co Ltd and Hyundai Motor Co, South Korean society has become steadily more unequal.